filecoin-project/lotus/documentation/en/storing-data.md

 Upon success, this command will return a **Deal CID**.

-The storage miner will need to **seal** the file before it can be retrieved.
-If the **Lotus Storage Miner** is not running on a machine designed for sealing, the process will take a very long time.
+The miner will need to **seal** the file before it can be retrieved.
+If the **Lotus Miner** is not running on a machine designed for sealing, the process will take a very long time.